Skip to content

 Array Parameters

-For parameters that accept multiple values (like paired FASTQ files),
+For parameters that accept multiple values (like paired FASTQ files), use -P key=value multiple times with the same key.

-With Watch Mode¶
+With Watch Mode

 Automatically monitor the run after submission:

-flow runs submit \
+iflow analyses submit \

 --project PROJECT_ID \